You know, for some teams, the All-Star break is almost bad news.

 Now, do you want the good news or the bad news first?

 I’ll do the good news since I’ve already started.
 Freddie Freeman, who’s having a great year, looks like he’ll be ready to go when the Braves start up again tomorrow.
 Dan Uggla looks like he might be heating up after blasting a couple home runs the last week before the break.
 Brandon Beachy seems to be over his minor setback and should see time on the mound very soon.
-And Chris Johnson, despite his defensive woes at the hot corner, is still batting a hot .330.
+And Chris Johnson, despite his defensive woes at the hot corner, is still batting a hot .330. if you are looking for the latest news, start by checking this post about Jimmy John Shark.

 That’s about it.